privacyidea/privacyidea/doc/tokens/tokentypes/radius.rst

 PIN matches only the remaining part of the issued password will be sent to the RADIUS server.

-**RADIUS Server**
+**RADIUS Server configuration**

-The RADIUS server, to which the authentication request will be forwarded.
+The configuration of the RADIUS server to which the authentication request will be forwarded.
+The configuration can be defined in :ref:`radius_server_config`
-You can specify the port like ``my.radius.server:1812``.

 **RADIUS User**